 Step 3: Spritz the Pork Butt/Shoulder While Smoking

-– Mix the remaining apple juice and apple cider vinegar into the spray bottle.
+Mix the remaining apple juice and apple cider vinegar into the spray bottle.
+Spritz the pork every 30 minutes while smoking to keep the meat moist.

-Note: Make sure you continuously monitor your smoker temperature!
+Note: Make sure you continuously monitor your smoker temperature

 Step 4: This Cooking Process Transforms the Pieces Into Burnt Ends

-Food Safety Note: Always work on temperature, rather than time to ensure the cubed pork shoulder is safe to eat.
+Food Safety Note: Always work on temperature rather than time to ensure the cubed pork shoulder is safe to eat.

-– Then tightly cover the aluminum foil tray with tin foil and let them cook for 40 minutes.
+Pour the BBQ sauce over the pork and drizzle a tablespoon of honey over the burnt ends.
+Toss everything together to coat the surface of the pork, then tightly cover the aluminum foil tray with tin foil and let them cook for 40 minutes.

 What Are Pork Shoulder ‘Burnt Ends’?